 Photo: Roderick Angle

-Puett has received several awards from; the Magdalena Abakanowicz Arts and Culture 2019, John Simon Guggenheim Memorial Foundation 2016, the the Pollock-Krasner Foundation 2016, the Brown Foundation Fellowship/Dora Maar, the John and Marva Warnock Foundation 2014, the United States Artists Simon Fellow 2011, the Smithsonian Institution Artist Research Fellowship 2009, the Anonymous Was A Woman Award 2005, the PEI in Philadelphia 2005.
+Puett has received several awards including: The Magdalena Abakanowicz Arts and Culture 2019, 2021, & 2022; The Pollock-Krasner Foundation 2017; John Simon Guggenheim Memorial Foundation 2016; The Brown Foundation Fellowship/Dora Maar 2016The John and Marva Warnock Foundation 2014The United States Artists Simon Fellow 2011; The Smithsonian Institution Artist Research Fellowship 2009: The Anonymous Was A Woman Award 2005The PEI in Philadelphiafor ‘The Lost Meeting’ 2005.

 Puett currently is living with her son, Grey Rabbit Puett, (b.
-2000,) working, learning, and teaching in Pennsylvania at Mildred’s Lane and The Mildred Complex(ity) that she founded and co-directs with Mark Dion.
+2000,) working, learning, and teaching in Pennsylvania at Mildred’s Lane that she co-founded with Mark Dion.

 morganxtra45_5.jpeg